Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Introduction

 Bayesian inference addresses this need by computing the posterior distributions, $p(\mathbf{\theta}|y)$, of the kinetic model parameters, $\mathbf{\theta}$, given a time-activity curve (TAC), $y$.
 Markov chain Monte Carlo (MCMC) is the reference method for generating asymptotically unbiased posteriors \cite{brooks2011handbook,gelman2013bayesian}.
-However, MCMC requires an analytical expression for the likelihood function based on an assumed error distribution, which is not reliably known at the voxel level when using non-linear reconstruction methods such as EM, as well as a long burn-in phase and careful assessment of convergence.
-Even when convergence is reached, MCMC samplers are notoriously slow and are not easy to parallelize.
-In dynamic total-body PET (TB-PET) studies, where millions of voxels require independent MCMC chains (a single study may contain 4.4 million voxels), these characteristics render MCMC impractical \cite{irace2020bayesian}.
-Likelihood-free alternatives, such as approximate Bayesian computation (ABC), improve the situation by bypassing the need to compute the likelihood and are more amenable to parallelisation, but they are still computationally highly inefficient \cite{sunnaaker2013approximate}.
-Variational Bayesian methods offer a faster, deterministic alternative, but their approximations can lead to biased parameter estimates and inaccurate uncertainty quantification \cite{blei2017variational}.
+However, MCMC requires an analytical expression for the likelihood function based on an assumed noise distribution, which is not reliably known at the voxel level when using non-linear reconstruction methods such as expectation maximization, as well as a long burn-in phase and careful assessment of convergence.
+Even when convergence is reached, MCMC samplers are slow and are not easy to parallelize.
+In dynamic total-body PET (TB-PET) studies, where millions of voxels require independent MCMC chains (a single study may contain millions of voxels), these characteristics make MCMC impractical \cite{irace2020bayesian}.
+Likelihood-free alternatives, such as approximate Bayesian computation (ABC), improve the situation by bypassing the need to compute the likelihood, but they are still computationally highly inefficient \cite{sunnaaker2013approximate}.
+Variational Bayesian methods offer a faster alternative, but their approximations can lead to biased parameter estimates \cite{blei2017variational}.
 As a result, the application of Bayesian computation methods for posterior probability estimation in PET is largely confined to the analysis of regions of interest.